Ausbund: History

-The core of the Ausbund is based on fifty-one songs written by Anabaptists from Passau, Bavaria.
+The core of the Ausbund is based on fifty-three songs written by Anabaptists from Passau, Bavaria.
 Eleven of these songs were written by their leader, Michael Schneider.
 Twelve others may have been written by Hans Betz.
 The hymns were composed in the dungeon of Passau Castle, where the Anabaptists were imprisoned between 1535 and 1540 because of their convictions.
-Some—among them Hans Betz—did not survive the imprisonment.
+Some - among them Hans Betz - did not survive the imprisonment.
 Many of these imprisoned Anabaptists were martyred.

 The collection was printed in 1564.
-A copy of this first printing is found at the Mennonite Historical Library of Goshen College, bearing the title Etliche schöne christliche Gesäng wie dieselbigen zu Passau von den Schweizer Brüdern in der Gefenknus im Schloss durch göttliche Gnade gedicht und gesungen warden.
+A copy of this first printing is found at the Mennonite Historical Library of Goshen College.
+It bears the title Etliche schöne christliche Gesäng wie dieselbigen zu Passau von den Schweizer Brüdern in der Gefenknus im Schloss durch göttliche Gnade gedicht und gesungen warden.
 Ps.
 139 (Several Beautiful Christian Songs Which Were Written and Sung Through God's Grace by the Swiss Brethren in the Passau Castle Prison).

 The printed hymnal must have been widely circulated.
 By the Frankenthaler Colloquiums (1571) it was already used as a source of criticism by opponents of Anabaptism.

 Another edition of the hymnal with eighty more songs appeared in 1583.
 This is the first edition where the word Ausbund appears on the title page: Ausbund.
 Das ist etliche schöne christenliche Lieder, etc. Allen und jeden Christen, welcher Religion sie seien, unpartheyisch nützlich.

 Later editions included 137 (Europe) and 140 (North America) songs.
 In all there are eleven known European editions of the Ausbund.
 In the 16th and 17th centuries, the hymnals were published in Cologne and the Rhineland.
 In the 18th and 19th centuries, new editions appeared in Basel und Strasbourg.
 The last European edition was printed in Basel in 1838.
 The first American Ausbund appeared in 1742 and was printed at Christopher Saur's Germantown press.
 Mennonite Bishop Henry Funck was the publisher of this hymnal, which was used until the end of the 18th century by the Swiss Mennonite churches.
 It was replaced by Die kleine geistliche Harfe and Unpartheyisches Gesangbuch of 1804, both from Pennsylvania.

 The Ausbund is now exclusively used in Amish worship, preserving the unique spirit of the 17th-century Anabaptists.
 A number of the hymns have been translated into English both in book reference form and also set to music as found in the Christian Hymnary where it is used in many Conservative Mennonite worship services.